wp-plugins/jj-nextgen-jquery-carousel/readme.txt

 - This plugin uses the original width and height of the image uploaded so make sure the images are the correct dimensions when uploaded.
 - If a width and height are defined under the configuration all images will be resized to those dimensions (Highly recommended).
 - Alt & Title Text Field: Provide a full url here and the image will link to this.
+Only works if alt field starts with either of these; /, http, or ftp.
 - Description Field: Will be used as image alt text.
+If alt text is present but not a valid url alt text will be used instead for image alt text.

 You can specify the following parameters: